josechang/sciinfo/README.md

 	instead.

-* Step 6: Check your website at "localhost:<port you set>"
+* Step 6: Check your website at "localhost:<port you set>".
+For server version, enter "<your static IP address>:<port you set>".

+* Step 7: Enter "localhost:<port you set>/update" to synchronize your database.
+For server version, change localhost to IP as Step 6 did.

-* Step 7: If you make some change of this project in your computer, run the following command to restart docker in your computer
+* Step 8: If you make some change of this project in your computer, e.g. design of webpage, run the following command to restart docker in your computer

 		sh <Django directory>/rerundocker.sh